Assoc. Prof.Chi Sheh

 International University of Malaya-Wales, Malaysia

 Mimi Fitriana Zaini, Ph.
 D is an associate professor at the International University of Malaya-Wales Malaysia.
 Dr Fitriana’s research interests include Cognitive and behavioural assessment, Trauma recovery & resilience, Mental health and well-being, Family Functioning, Addictive behaviours, and Cyber Psychology.
 She has published more than eighty papers in Scopus-indexed/WOS and other indexed journal publications.
 Dr Fitriana succeeded a total of fourteen research grants, Local and International, for the past five years and received several best paper awards, best presenter awards and innovation awards.
 Her involvement in community engagement as the Clinical Psychologist with a few local NGOs, has contributed to MHPSS program, especially during the COVID-19 where she served as the project leader.
 Dr Fitriana has also collaborated with a few other International NGOs for mental health and education programs.
 She has been actively invited by many International Conference, Seminars, Webinars, Talks and Forums as the speaker.
-Dr Fitriana also serves as the trainer for a few trainings conducted by the Universities, NGOs and Offices
+Dr Fitriana also serves as the trainer for a few trainings conducted by the Universities, NGOs and Offices.

 Title: Digital Mental Health: Development of Technology Assisted Intervention Strategy for Family with Single Parenthood